 - Statements, notices and other information

-7.2 You should check your statements carefully to ensure that you agree with all of the entries.
-If you are aware or think there is an error on your statement, you must contact Payright immediately.
+7.2 You should check your account information carefully to ensure that you agree with all of the entries.
+If you are aware or think there is an error on your account information, you must contact Payright immediately.

-7.3 Payright will send you (and you consent to receiving) statements, notices and other information in electronic form and/or by means of electronic communication (including by email, SMS or making the same available to you online or by any other electronic method), unless you subsequently nominate an alternative preferred method of communication or Payright decides otherwise.
+7.3 Payright will send you (and you consent to receiving) statements, (including under the ePayments Code), notices and other information in electronic form and/or by means of electronic communication (including by email, SMS, mobile application, or making the same available to you online or by any other electronic method).
 Payright may from time to time email you with a link to information or notices that have been posted on its website.

-7.4 Payright will not send you paper statements unless you specifically request them, Payright chooses to do so or Payright is required by law to issue a statement or notice in this form.
-If you would like to receive paper statements, please contact Payright to request this (Level 2, 789 Toorak Road, Hawthorn East VIC Australia 3123 or email@example.com) .
+7.4 Payright will not send you paper statements or notices unless Payright is required by law to issue a statement or notice in this form.

 7.5 You are responsible for ensuring that Payright has your most recent email address and for regularly checking your nominated email account for information from Payright regarding your Payright Account.

 7.6 You can access copies of the following of your documents from us (and if you are unable to access any of these documents via Payright’s website, we will either provide you access or provide copies within 7 Business Days):

 (a) any contract including these Terms and Conditions;

 (b) any notices we have sent you (for example, a collections notice informing you that you are behind in payment and need to make a repayment);

 (c) statements of your account (including each purchase and the total outstanding balance of your purchases); and